mbahvw/kit-katacoda-scenarios/kubectl-advance/step10.md

 You can also  below command in Terminal 1 to verify that some of the new pods are in `node01`:
 `kubectl get pods -o wide`{{execute}}

-When verification, please go ahead and delete the deployment:
-`kubectl delete deployment/nginx-deployment`{{execute}}

-Check to verify whether the pods and deployment have been deleted:
-`kubectl get pods`{{execute}}

-`kubectl get deployment/nginx-deployment`{{execute}}

-Alternatively, you can install the `node-restart` plugin and use that to automatically cordon, drain, and uncordon the node.